miketalley/xbox-series-x-finder/README.md

+### <span style="color: red;">Currently Broken</span>
+This scraper does not currently work due to changes in the functionality of the underlying pages being scraped.

+---

 # XBox Series X Finder
 Your prayers have been answered, maybe.
 Just run this baby and turn the sound on your computer up!